Portfoio/portfoio-website/index.md

     slug: generate
     rectangle: true
     headline: Get control
-    content: With Portfoio you have an AI based tool that will help you create a portfolio that will withstand crises and earn you profits at the same time.
+    content: With gendriven you have an AI based tool that will help you create a portfolio that will withstand crises and earn you profits at the same time.
 It does not matter which bank you have your portfolio at.
     media:
       image: "/assets/images/portfolio.svg"
       alt_text: Mobile view of the Dashboard